Indigenous Education in the Philippines

 Mobile Forest School

-Cultural Festivals & Revival of Negrito Cultures
+Cultural Festivals & Revival of Negrito Food Traditions

-- Collaboration for the revival of Negrito food traditions with the People&Plants organization: see the full details here.
+- Collaboration for the revival of Negrito food traditions with the People & Plants organization: see the full details here.

 - Collaboration with the National Museum of the Philippines to open a permanent exhibition on the knowledge, history and culture of the Negrito peoples.
 Read more about the opening of this historical event here.
+It has led to various regular and re-occurring follow-up activity programs, accessible to both Negrito and non-Negrito youth.